 Helping those bereaved by suicide

-Helping others grieving a suicide is a demanding task as it affects you aswell.
-However by coming to terms with your own loss you can help thoes more directly affected.
+Helping others grieving a suicide is a demanding task as it affects you as well.
+However, by coming to terms with your own loss, you can help those more directly affected.
 Familiarise yourself with the experiences of grief the bereaved is having.
-There are general and specific suggestions to folow.

-Overall encourage hope that they can learn to live with a lessintense but still real grief.
+Overall, encourage hope that they can learn to live with a lessintense but still real grief.

 Read More